CubedNetwork/fabulously-optimized-wiki/getting-shaders.md

 ### Core shaders

 "Core shaders" are a kind of vanilla shaders utilized by resource packs to adjust the vanilla HUD and add special effects to specific blocks.
-These usually do _not_ change landscapes overall and _may or may not work in FO._
+These usually do _not_ change landscapes overall and _may or may not work in FF._

 Examples of working core shaders of [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/):
 * Translucent Spyglass Overlay